+Subgraph structure counts.
 The following section covers the update of the subgraph structure counts after an edge between vertices v_1 and v_2 has been inserted.
 Let these vertices have degree count d_1 and d_2 respectively.
 Recall that m_i refers to the count of the non-induced subgraph of the structure Q_i (see Fig. 7).

 The m_3 count will be increased by $(m - (d_1 + d_2 - 2))$, where m is the number of edges in the graph.
 Since this structure consists of two edges that do not share vertices, the increase of the count comes from a selection of a second edge to be paired with the inserted edge.
 The second term in the update value reflects the number of edges that connected to the inserted edge.

 The m_4 count will be updated as follows.
 Each of the two vertices can be the end of a claw structure.
 From each end two edges in addition to the newly inserted edge must be selected.
 Thus the value to update the count is $\binom{d_1-1}{2} + \binom{d_2-1}{2}$.
+The m_5 count is updated by calculating the number of additional triangles the edge addition would add, which can be

-The m_5 count is updated by calculating the number of additional triangles the edge addition would add, which can be done with the Eppstein-Spiro [13] method, and multiplying that by a factor of (n-3) to reflect the selection of the additional vertex, where n is the number of vertices in the graph.
+The m_5 count is updated by calculating the number of additional triangles the edge addition would add, which can be done with the Eppstein-Spiro [10] method, and multiplying that by a factor of (n-3) to reflect the selection of the additional vertex, where n is the number of vertices in the graph.

-The update for m_6 is done in parts based on which position in the structure the edge is forming.
+The total update for m_6 is completed by considering all positions in the structure the edge is forming.
 The increase to the count for the new structures in which the additional edge is the center in the three-edge path is $((d_1 - 1)(d_2 - 1))$.

 This value will be increased by the count when the new edge is not the center of the structure.
 The process to calculate the count increase will assume that v_1 connects to the rest of this structure.
 The same process can be done without loss of generality with the assumption v_2 connects to the rest of the structure.
 These values will then both be added to form the final part of the count update.
 If v_1 is an element of H then we will sum the results from the following subcases.
 First we consider the case where the vertex adjacent to v_1 is in H. The number of these paths of length two originating at v_1 can be counted by summing the degree of these vertices minus 1.
-We must also subtract one for each of the adjacent vertices in H that are adjacent to v_2 .
-If v_1 is not an element of H, then it has h or less neighbors.
+We must also subtract one for each of the adjacent vertices in Hthat are adjacent to v_2 .
+If v_1 is not an element of H, then it has h or fewer neighbors.
 Sum over all neighbors the following value.
 If the vertex does not have an edge connecting it to v_2 then the degree of the vertex; if it does the degree minus one.